 Why bother making jowl bacon when you can make regular belly bacon?
 Because jowls work harder.
 They did an awful lot of chewing when Mr. Piggy was alive and any muscle that works hard tastes better, in this case, porkier.
 Guanciale, especially long-cured guanciale, will have a stronger, more pronounced flavor, than regular pancetta or bacon.

 How do you use guanciale, which, by the way, is pronounced gwan-chee-AHL-ay?
 I prefer it in chunks with beans or pasta, or sliced thin as an antipasto or as part of a charcuterie plate.
 And yes, you can fry it up like bacon, but it will be so dry you will need to put a little water in the pan first to let some fat render; this prevents the meat from burning.

-This is a reasonably easy way to get into cured meats. the process itself is not hard, although it takes time and a cool place to hang the meat.
+This is an easy way to get into cured meats.
+The process itself is not hard, although it takes time and a cool place to hang the meat.
 Probably the hardest part about making guanciale is finding a good hog jowl.
-Breeding matters here, and you really want jowls from a heritage breed pig, like a Berkshire, Duroc and the like.
-If you can get you hands on a Mangalitsa hog jowl you will have the thickest, fattiest guanciale in the world.
-It’s awesome.
-Farmer’s markets often have artisanal hog farmers selling their wares, so look them up.
+You really want jowls from a quality pig, like a Berkshire or Duroc.
+Farmer's markets often have good hog farmers selling their wares, so look them up.

 - 1 large hog jowl, skin on